jeff-makes/trih-vault/docs/PRD-Pipeline.md

 ### 11.5 LLM Enrichment
 - Episode and series scripts read the programmatic layer, filter for items whose fingerprints lack cached responses, and call OpenAI once per item unless `--force-llm <ID>` is supplied to ignore caches for specific IDs.
-- Episode prompts must ignore hosts and boilerplate credits, returning only the minimal schema.
+- Episode prompts must ignore hosts and boilerplate credits, returning only the minimal schema plus curated `keyTopics` pulled from the registry snapshot supplied in the prompt payload.
 - Series prompts may supply titles, summaries, and tonal descriptors; when unavailable or status is not `ok`, compose falls back to programmatic defaults.
 - Use the lightweight client in `vendor/openai` and the shared helper for retries/backoff.
 - Default to the `gpt-5-nano` model (no temperature parameter supported); fall back to the designated lesser model when the primary is unavailable.